-Glossary of Terms Medical error or quality issues Medical errors and quality concerns include issues like patient safety, provider competence and quality of care.
-Medical ethics Medical ethics involves evaluating the merits, risks, and social concerns of health care activities.
+Glossary of Terms Medical ethics Medical ethics involves evaluating the merits, risks, and social concerns of health care activities.
 Medical ethics includes questions of death and dying, health care decision-making for impaired or minor patients, reproductive medicine, evaluation of conventional and alternative treatments, and the distribution and utilization of health care resources.
-Corporate Compliance Program You will find information about the Corporate Compliance Program on the INFOweb Mission Geisinger's Mission is to enhance quality of life through an integrated health service organization based on a balanced program of patient care, education, research and community service.
+Mission Geisinger's Mission is to enhance quality of life through an integrated health service organization based on a balanced program of patient care, education, research and community service.
 Nonprofit purpose Nonprofit organizations do not serve private interests, unlike for-profit organizations, which ultimately serve the interests of their shareholders.
 Often when people refer to the purposes of nonprofit organizations they are referring to scientific, educational and other charitable purposes.
 Patient Freedom of Choice The federal Freedom of Choice Law guarantees Medicare and Medicaid patients the right to obtain health services from a qualified provider.
 Privacy There are many federal and state laws that require us to safeguard the confidentiality of patients, members and research participants.
-Some of those laws also give individuals additional privacy rights, such as the right to access their records, the right to request an amendment to their records, and the right to receive a list of to whom we have disclosed their information.
-Reporting There are four ways to report a security or other incident: Help Desk 570-271-8092 Information Security Office 570-271-8119 Compliance Hotline at 1-800-292-1627 Compliance Webpage at www.geisinger.org/alertline Research Activities relating to investigation, development, testing and evaluation that are designed to contribute to the general body of knowledge.
+Some of those laws also give individuals additional privacy rights, such as the right to access their records, the right to request an amendment to their records, and the right to receive a list of to whom we have disclosed their information. , There are four ways to report a security or other incident: Help Desk 570-271-8092 Information Security Office 570-271-8119 Compliance Hotline at 1-800-292-1627 Compliance Webpage at www.geisinger.org/alertline Research Activities relating to investigation, development, testing and evaluation that are designed to contribute to the general body of knowledge.
 This may include clinical studies as well as health services research, and may be sponsored by Geisinger or another organization.
 Research participants Members, patients or other individuals who are, or whose information is, involved in research.
 Research review process This process involves the review and approval of research protocols by the organization's Institutional Review Board in order to protect research participants.
 Retaliate Supervisors, coworkers and others are not permitted to retaliate against a person for something they did in good faith.
 Retaliation can include things like demotion, failure to promote, hostility, adverse changes in job conditions or requirements, or other undesirable actions by an employer, supervisor or coworker.
 Retaliation Retaliation is a negative consequence for something done in good faith.
 Retaliation can include things like demotion, failure to promote, hostility, adverse changes in job conditions or requirements, or other undesirable actions by an employer, supervisor or coworker.
 It is never appropriate to retaliate against an employee for a good faith action.
 Stark The "Stark" law is a federal law that prohibits referrals from physicians to certain designated health services in which that physician or his or her family members have a financial interest.
 Values Geisinger's Values are Excellence, Service Orientation, Individual Dignity, Teamwork, Physician Leadership, Diversity, Education, Research, Fiscal Responsibility and Tradition.

-Revised/Reviewed: 11/18, 01/19
+Revised/Reviewed: 11/18, 01/19, 12/19.
+12/20, 12/21, 12/22, 12/23